-Although closed rhinoplasty is more difficult for the surgeon, Mr Uppal uses his skills to get you the best results using his techniques and many years of experience.
+Closed Rhinoplasty is a trained and specialised procedure.
+Dr. Uppal uses his skills to get you the best results using his techniques and many years of experience.
 Closed rhinoplasty causes less swelling of the nose and face as well as fewer long-term problems with the nose.

 Mr Uppal can achieve good results without breaking the bones of your nose.
 This reduces swelling and bruising, meaning that you can return to work much earlier.

 To reduce a large bump on the nose, sometimes however certain amounts of bone and cartilage are removed or rearranged to provide a newly shaped nose.
 If the patient has a deviated septum (cartilage and/or bone causing obstruction inside the nose), septal surgery, called septoplasty, is also performed.
 The incision is placed entirely inside the nose.
 The septoplasty removes portions of cartilage and/or bone that are causing the obstruction.
 The incisions are closed with fine sutures, followed by placement of a splint to the outside of the nose.
 The splint helps retain the new shape while the nose heals.

 There are no packs or bandages put inside the nose.

 The nose has very complex anatomy and rhinoplasty requires a surgeon with many years of experience such as Mr Uppal.